When to Replace a Roof in Tennessee

 Jan 9, 2023

-Roofs don’t last forever, even though some have a lifespan of nearly a lifetime.
+Roofs don’t last forever, even though some have a duration of nearly a lifetime.
 Before you dive into replacing your roof or passing it off as a worry for next year, take into account its age.
-Not just the time you’ve had your home, but how long the roof has been on your home since before you bought it.
+Not just the time you’ve had your home, but include how long the roof has been on your home since before you bought it.
 If you can’t remember or simply don’t know here’s what you should do:- Ask the previous owners if you have their contact information (although this may be just as inaccurate as your best guess).

 - Get an estimate from a pro, either a roofing company or a home inspector.